Understanding Cultivation Theory in Planned Giving

 The cultivation theory explains why consistency in marketing is so important, but it doesn’t tell us which type of media works best.
 Clients often ask: is digital or print more effective?
 The answer is both/and.

-“In many cases a mix of media will be the best solution,” says Roger Dooley author of “Brainfluence” and host of The Brainfluence Podcast.
+“In many cases a mix of media will be the best solution,” says Roger Dooley, author of “Brainfluence” and host of The Brainfluence Podcast.
 “Effective print will drive digital purchases.”
 But print does show one clear advantage over digital: a study published from the US Postal Services found that print creates a more emotional connection to your message.

 That’s why direct mail works so well for nonprofits who want to increase interest in planned giving.
 A full-color card your prospects hold in their hand will produce a tactile and emotional response.
 When they see an email from you after receiving a postcard, their “emotional muscle memory” will remind them of the emotions they felt when they read the direct mail piece.